Tom Waldek, founder of The Human Origin

 The backbone that lets people do their best work — support, communication, protection.
 So they can stop holding it together alone.

 A director doesn't tell actors what to feel.
 A director creates conditions where truth shows up.
 The Human Origin works the same way — regulate the nervous system, structural and personal, surface the survival narrative hiding behind reputation and performance, and watch what your teams are actually capable of.
+Measured in decisions made, people retained, and trust that shows up in the numbers.

 Six Disciplines.
 Nine Zones.
-Five Researchers.

 One System.

 The methodology is not six disciplines applied independently.
-It is six disciplines applied to nine zones of organisational nervous-system architecture, each zone anchored in peer-reviewed research, each discipline operating in a specific engagement phase.
+It is six disciplines applied to nine zones of organisational nervous-system architecture.
+Each zone anchored in peer-reviewed research.
+Each discipline operating in a specific engagement phase.
 This is the map.

 Discipline